C-Malleswari/Android/Introduction.md

 ![android used in](/Images/applications.png)

 ---
+### Interview Question:
-###  Question: Where else is Android used, other than phones?
+Question: Where else is Android used, other than phones?

 ```
 Answer: